-- 1. The Committee of Advertising Practice (CAP) is the self-regulatory body that creates, revises and helps to enforce the UK Code of Non-broadcast Advertising, Sales Promotion and Direct Marketing (the Code).
+- 1. The Committee of Advertising Practice (CAP) is the self-regulatory body that creates, revises and helps to enforce the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (the Code).
 The Advertising Standards Authority (ASA) rules under the Code. - 2.
-This document outlines the procedures to be followed by the ASA when handling complaints about advertising, sales promotions and direct marketing (collectively "ads") in non-broadcast media.
+This document outlines the procedures to be followed by the ASA when handling complaints about advertising and direct and promotional marketing (collectively "ads") in non-broadcast media.